-The Parent PLUS loan is a federally backed 7.9 % interest rate loan available to all parents of dependent students.
+The Parent PLUS loan is a federally backed 6.41 percent interest rate loan available to all parents of dependent students.
 The dependent student and parent are required to file the FAFSA to be eligible for a Parent PLUS loan.
-All PLUS loan decisions are credit based and parents must re-apply for a PLUS loan each year.
+All PLUS loan decisions are credit-based, and parents must re-apply for a PLUS loan each year.
 The repayment period on the Parent PLUS loan is 10 years.
 Payments begin 60 days after the last disbursement of each individual loan application.
-However, if the parent applies for a PLUS loan and it is declined by the Department of Education, the student is then eligible for an additional Unsubsidized Stafford Loan up to $4,00 for freshmen and sophomores and up to $5,000 for juniors and seniors.
+However, if the parent applies for a PLUS loan and it is declined by the Department of Education, the student is then eligible for an additional Unsubsidized Stafford Loan up to $4,000 for freshmen and sophomores and up to $5,000 for juniors and seniors.

 |Annual Cost of Attendance||$35,000|